GSecAwareness/LAN/part2/part2.md

 ![getcontent](https://github.com/GSecAwareness/LAN/blob/main/part2/11%20ASW-B3%20config.PNG)

-*4)	Configure one of each office’s Distribution switches as a VTPv2 server.
-Use domain name JeremysITLab.
+***Step 4.***	*Configure one of each office’s Distribution switches as a VTPv2 server.
+Use domain name JeremysITLab.*

-a.
+*a.
 Verify that other switches join the domain.
 b.
 Configure all Access switches as VTP clients.*

 First, check the VTP status and pay attention to the VTP Domain Name, like the instructions state.
 There is no domain name, so this will need to be changed and we should configure version 2 of VTP as well.